superapple8x/monitetoring/README.md

 Contributions are welcome.
 Areas for improvement:

 - Additional container runtime support
-- Windows/macOS compatibility
 - Performance optimizations
 - Additional output formats
 - Enhanced filtering options

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments